D8-Misfits/d8-misfits.github.io/slang.md

 ### E-Sheks / Joe-Bucks / Script
 Currency.
 Short for Electronic Shekles/ The Neo Soviet Union Ruble / Corporation minted money

+### Uploaded to the Grid
+People who have been ajdj